matta-research-group/SwiftPol/paper/paper.md

 ---
-title: ‘SwiftPol: A Python package for building and parameterizing *in silico* polymer systems'
+title: ‘SwiftPol:A Python package for building and parameterizing *in silico* polymer systems'
 tags:
   - Python
   - polymer